CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ## 3. Decreasing natural immunity

 Immunity to diseases usually decrease over time.
-Implementing this in the simulation reasons into the recovered state not being a final state anymore, thus no more giving agents full immunity to the virus.
-In other words, recovered agents will become susceptible to infections again.
+Implementing this in the simulation implies the recovered state not being a final state anymore, thus no longer giving agents full immunity to the virus.
+Simply put, recovered agents will become susceptible to infections again.

 >Given an amount by which to decrease natural immunity, a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?